doctorfree/Asciiville/README.md

 `asciiville`

-Display a random slideshow of 25 ascii art images in the default terminal window
+Display a random slideshow of 25 ascii art images selected from all galleries in the default terminal window

 `asciiville -E 25`

+Display a random slideshow of 30 ascii art images selected from the Vintage art gallery with a delay of 10 seconds between images in a Tilix terminal window

+`asciiville -E 30 -V Vintage -D 10 -t`

 Run `asciiville` in interactive mode with Ranger File Manager selected as command: